first-line-outsourcing/flo.sls/README.md

 - The Media Info feature that uses mediainfo binary file and returns media info by url
 - Examples of offline plugins and docker-compose file for working with AWS resources offline
+- Examples of HTTP API and REST API endpoints with authorizers
 - Examples of IAM Role Statements
 - Example of different AWS resources
 - Examples of models for dynamoose library